 Details & Buying

-- For a cheaper version without the lifetime warranty consider purchasing the Altama Maritime Assault Shoes.
+- As the Grunt Style Raid Shoes have been discontinued, consider purchasing the Altama Maritime Assault Shoes.
 This is essentially the same shoe without the Grunt Style badges and without the lifetime guarantee.
 Personally, I think the extra change is worth having a pair of shoes I can trade in for new ones at any time.